- TOP CITIES

 Gender: Women are at a higher risk of heart failure if they have hypertension, while men are greatly impacted if they have coronary artery disease.

-Race/ethnicity: Race/ethnicity can be a risk factor for heart failure.
-Heart failure strikes young in black-skinned people, particularly men, and people of Hispanic (Spanish) origin.
+Race/ethnicity: More common in young in black-skinned people, particularly men, and people of Hispanic (Spanish) origin.

 Diagnosis Of Heart Failure

-Chest X-ray: It shows accumulation of fluid in the lungs & and enlargement of heart in patients with heart failure.
+- Chest X-ray: It shows the accumulation of fluid in the lungs & and enlargement of the heart in patients with heart failure.

-Electrocardiography (ECG or EKG): This test records the electrical activity in the heart by using sensors that are connected with wires to an electrocardiograph monitor.
-It is an important diagnostic method for determining heart failure associated with conditions like myocardial infarction, atrial fibrillation, abnormalities in heart rhythm, or acute ischemia.
+- Electrocardiography (ECG or EKG): This test records the electrical activity in the heart by using sensors that can determine heart failure associated with other heart conditions.

-Echocardiography (Echo): An echocardiogram is an ultrasound, which is used to determine volume of the blood in the heart, mass, and valve functioning of the heart.
+- Echocardiography (Echo): An echocardiogram is an ultrasound, which is used to determine the volume of the blood in the heart, mass, and valve functioning of the heart.

-Multigated acquisition scan (MUGA scan): This is a non-invasive diagnostic test that shows how well the lower chambers of your heart (ventricles) are pumping blood.
-During this test a small amount of a radioactive tracer or dye is injected into a vein.
-A special gamma camera detects the radiation released by the tracer to create video of the beating heart.
+- Multigated acquisition scan (MUGA scan): This is a non-invasive diagnostic test that shows how well the lower chambers of your heart (ventricles) are pumping blood.

 Prevention Of Heart Failure

 Prevention of diseases that damage the heart is the best way to keep heart failure at bay.
-If you suffer from any of the conditions that cause heart failure, then prompt, optimal management of the condition is important.
-Recognizing and avoiding all the factors that may lead to or contribute to heart failure can help prevent the development of the condition.
-The following pointers can help you understand the preventive measures to avoid or delay heart failure.
+The following pointers can help you understand the preventive measures to avoid or delay heart failure:

 -